 The W-2 Wisconsin Works agency worker who made the decision being disputed should attend the Fact Finding review when possible to present the facts regarding the decision.
 If that worker is unable to attend the Fact Finding review, another staff person must be present and prepared to represent the agency's actions.
 The petitioner must also attend the review.
-The petitioner may have a representative present to assist in contesting the agency's decision.
+The petitioner An individual requesting a Fact Finding or Departmental review. may have a representative present to assist in contesting the agency's decision.
 The process must provide for flexibility.
 If all parties are not able to attend in person, teleconferencing should be offered.